Nepiki/Guides/Dragon-Force-(Saturn).md

 _Win 20 battles between Rudger, Galam, Nina and Link_

-When the total number of battle wins accumulated between the four aforementioned generals, this achievement will trigger.
+When the total number of battle wins accumulated between the four aforementioned generals, this achievement will unlock.

 ***